God is in everything I see.

 Longer: Six times, for two minutes.

 - Then apply it to randomly chosen objects in your visual field, naming each one.
 Say, “God is in this [magazine, finger]” or “God is in that [body, door].”
 Realize that you are not claiming that God is somehow physically in that object, but that God has assigned His purpose to it, a purpose which is part of Him.
 Remember your training in this practice.
 Start near to you and then extend farther out.
 Keep looking at each object until you are done repeating the sentence.
 And make sure you avoid “self-directed selection” (5:1), something that might be more challenging with this idea.

 Repeat the idea slowly while looking slowly about you.

-The idea for today explains why you can see all purpose in everything.
-It explains why nothing is separate, by itself or in itself.
+The idea for today explains why you can see all purpose in anything.
+It explains why nothing is separate, by itself, or in itself.
 And it explains why nothing you see means anything.
 In fact, it explains every idea we have used thus far, and all subsequent ones as well.
 Today’s idea is the whole basis for vision.
 (1:1-5)

 As I see things, nothing means anything.
 A table is merely a table, a flat surface to eat on or play poker on.
 It has no eternal purpose; its purposes are all ephemeral.
 Seen like this, the table does not reveal God, but helps hide Him.